ultral/ultral.github.io/it/aac-en.md

 **Create instruction or blueprint** might be the first idea if you want to deal with chaos.
 There is a short story.

-*Ages ago I work in an immense company.
+*Ages ago, I work in an immense company.
 The company related somehow to the petrochemical industry.
 There were a lot of red tapes & formalism inside the company.
 Once upon a time, someone had to migrate a service and agreed to implement a temporary network scheme for a couple of weeks.
 The service was shared to the internet & it was authorized.
 I was reverse-engineering the petroleum-storage depot in a big airport and found that service.
 The funny thing is that I found that temp scheme 5 years later.
 It was an awkward situation because there was direct unrestricted access to a DC core network.*

-As you can see sometimes **formal authorizations & blueprints can't save from chaos**.
+As you can see, sometimes **formal authorizations & blueprints can't save from chaos**.

 ### Agreements as Code

 ![Deal with chaos](assets/aac_27_deal_with_chaos.png?raw=true "Deal with chaos")

 There is approximately the same situation with Jira tickets.
 Let's image somebody asks you to prepare a new test environment.
 On the one hand, you prepare the environment & immediately forget how it has been configured.
 But on the other hand, if formalize/automate your *agreements as code* (it might be custom DSL, Ansible playbook, etc) you have reproducible solution & the single source of truth.
 It sounds great: somebody commits to git changes & it automatically appears in the production infrastructure.
-But you may ask does it worth the effort?
+But you may ask, does it worth the effort?

 ### Think twice before you code your agreements